 When you hear of mental illness, you don’t necessarily associate it with addiction and vice versa.
 In today’s society, millions of people worldwide suffer from mental health disorders.
 They are much more common than you think.
 Unfortunately, just because someone suffers from a mental health disorder, doesn’t mean they are immune to addiction.
 All too often, a person can have a mental illness and addiction at the same time.
 This is called a dual diagnosis or co-occurring disorder.
-Today, we’d like to take a deeper dive into dual diagnosis & co-occurring disorders.

 What Is a Co-Occurring Disorder?

 A co-occurring disorder is a term that describes any underlying mental health conditions present alongside a substance use disorder.
 Co-occurring disorders can look a little different for everyone, and it isn’t proven if one “causes” the other.
 Kind of like what came first, the chicken or the egg?

 Many people abuse alcohol and drugs to cope with anxiety, depression, PTSD, and other mental health disorders.
 This can lead to a range of addictions, including prescription drug addiction, marijuana addiction, opioid abuse, and more.
 Others experience mental health issues after developing a dependence on drugs or alcohol.

 Several underlying mental disorders can prompt someone to start abusing alcohol and drugs.
 One reason is they might use substances to cope with feelings and emotions such as guilt, anxiety, pain, and shame.

 While some co-occurring disorders are more prevalent than others, every disorder should be treated as soon as possible.
 Some common co-occurring disorders we see in addiction treatment include:

 Depression is a condition that affects millions of people, regardless of age, gender, race, etc. Many abuse drugs and alcohol to cope with emotional feelings and even excitement.